open-mmlab/mmaction2/docs/en/get_started.md

 ### Install MMCV without MIM

-MMCV contains C++ and CUDA extensions, thus depending on PyTorch in a complex way.
+MMCV contains C++ and CUDA extensions, so it depends on PyTorch in a complex way.
 MIM solves such dependencies automatically and makes the installation easier.
 However, it is not a must.